douggal/advent-of-code-2023/README.md

 # Advent of Code 2023
-My solutions to the Advent of Code December 2023.
+My solutions to the Advent of Code programming contest December 2023.

 Advent of Code website:  [Advent of Code](https://adventofcode.com)

 Solutions are in Scala 3 unless otherwise noted.

-TODO: My goals for this year's AoC are to have fun, ...

 1. Day   1:  Trebuchet?!
 2. Day   2:  Cube Conundrum